 In addition to the potential tax number, foreign individuals must also provide a notification address.
 This address will be used by the bank to communicate with the individual if needed.

 A tax number, passport, and notification address are mandatory requirements, and some banks may also request a mobile phone number obtained from a Turkish operator.
+For applicants from certain countries, the process can involve extra scrutiny, as explained in our guide on opening a bank account in Türkiye for high risk nationalities.

 Foreign companies can also open a bank account in Turkey if they meet the necessary conditions.
 However, additional documents may be required from foreign legal entities.
 Since we are dealing with a legal entity, only a manager or an authorized person with signing authority on behalf of the company can request to open a bank account.